 Essentially, they work in the same way, but this one has a more modern LED display.
 This can come very useful if you’re out on the road and tuning your drums in the dark environment because this LED display has a backlight, as opposed to the gauge with which you have to have a flashlight on you.

-4. Tune-Bot Studio TBS-001
+3. Tune-Bot Studio TBS-001 Digital Drum Tuner

 This is one of the most known drum tuners out there and for a good reason.
 Tune-bot TBS-001 works on the same principle as a guitar tuner, simply recording the drum and giving you a reading of the sound, by which you can then fine–tune your drums.